codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 	.. php:method:: regress($batch, $group)

-		:param	mixed	$batch: previous batch to migrate down to; 1+ specifies the batch, 0 reverts all, negative refers to the relative batch (e.g. -3 means "three batches back")
+		:param	mixed	$batch: previous batch to migrate down to; 1+ specifies the batch, 0 reverts all, negative refers to the relative batch (e.g., -3 means "three batches back")
 		:param	mixed	$group: database group name, if null default database group will be used.
 		:returns:	``true`` on success, ``false`` on failure or no migrations are found
 		:rtype:	bool